 Page 8: Apple - Installation and UseCreativityCorp has responded to the growth of the Apple iOS operating system for the iPhone, iPad and iPod Touch mobile devices by providing 'client side' software for iOS that runs projects developed in Mobile Data Studio and the predecessor Pocket PC Creations, and communicates with the Mobile Data Studio server.
-The iOS devices can be deployed alongside Android and Windows Mobile devices communicating with the Mobile Data Studio server.
+The iOS devices can be deployed alongside Android and Windows 10 tablet devices communicating with the Mobile Data Studio server.
 'Mobile Data for iOS' is available as a free download at the Apple App Store as a client for Mobile Data Studio server.
-Mobile Data for Apple iOS is compatible with iOS 4, 5, 6, 7, 8, 9, 10, 11 and 12 operating systems.
+Mobile Data for Apple iOS is compatible with iOS 12, 13,14 and 15 operating systems.

-NOTE: The link above is to the Apple App Store in Australia per URL address https://itunes.apple.com/au/app/mobile-data/id432455954?mt=8 .
-For your country App Store replace the 'au' with country domain; for example 'fr' for France, 'es' for Spain, 'cn' for China, 'us' for USA, 'de' for Germany.
+NOTE: The link above is general for to the Apple App Store.
+However, if country-specific is required, for example in Australia the URL address is https://itunes.apple.com/au/app/mobile-data/id432455954?mt=8 .
+For your country App Store replace the 'au' with country domain; for example 'gb' for Great Britain, 'us' for USA, 'es' for Spain, 'cn' for China, 'de' for Germany.

 Installation of Mobile Data for iOS Software

 - Download from App Store: Mobile Data for iOS is available as a free download at the Apple App Store search for 'Mobile Data Studio'.
 The Mobile Data for iOS is 'full' software that will interface both with Trial Mobile Data Studio and serve as a client on purchase of Mobile Data Studio (amongst the number of client devices licensed with Mobile Data Studio).

 - Mobile Data available as an Application: After installation 'Mobile Data' and its 'MDS' icon will appear in Applications.

 - Settings in Mobile Data for Communications: